 One of these examples is the 4.9 release of Linux.
 The kernel can now enforce proper memory protections, based on the type of data stored in memory.
 Code memory is marked executable and read-only, with read-only data being marked read-only and non-executable, and writable data as non-executable.

 Another recent addition is adding guard pages between stacks.
 Stacks are used for maintaining a list of activities of a process and determine the next step.
 The kernel has all these process stacks mapped together, with the risk of one process performing stack exhaustion (similar like a buffer overflow but for stacks).
 If that succeeds, a process can directly influence another process.
-With the guard pages this is protected, resulting in the kernel to send back a fault and thwart the attack.
+With the guard pages, this is protected.
+It kernel will send back a fault and thwart the attack.

 - Thwarting Unknown Bugs: Hardening Features in the Mainline Linux Kernel (29 minutes)